+NOTE 1: Whether DCSF can retrieve the avatar representation from BAR is not addressed in the present document.

+NOTE 2: Which entity (CSCF or DSCF) transfers the avatar representation is not addressed in the present document.

+NOTE 3: The alignment with conclusions from TR 23.700-77 [2] is not addressed in the present document.

-Editor's Note: Whether to use SIP to transfer avatar ID and avatar representation is FFS.
+NOTE 4: Whether to use SIP to transfer avatar ID and avatar representation is not addressed in the present document.

 6.12.3 Evaluation

 This solution addresses the requirements of KI#2: Security of IMS based Avatar Communication.

 In this solution, STIR/SHAKEN framework is used to sign and verify the avatar ID.
-In UE-B centric avatar call flow where avatar representation itself should be sent to UE-B via terminating IMS network, signed avatar representation is also transferred to the IMS network of UE-B.
+In UE2 centric avatar call flow where avatar representation itself is sent to UE2 via terminating IMS network, signed avatar representation is also transferred to the IMS network of UE2.